Harley Earl: General Motors

 Earl Automotive Works was bought by Cadillac dealer Don Lee, who kept Harley Earl as director of its custom body shop.

 Lawrence P. Fisher, general manager of the Cadillac division who was one of the brothers who started Fisher Body, was visiting Cadillac dealers and distributors around the country, including Lee.
 Fisher met Earl at Lee's dealership and observed him at work.
 Fisher, whose automotive career began with coachbuilder Fisher Body, was impressed with Earl's designs and methods, including the use of modeling clay to develop the forms of his designs.

 Fisher commissioned Earl to design the 1927 LaSalle for Cadillac's companion marque.
-The success of the LaSalle convinced General Motors president Alfred P. Sloan to create the “Art and Color Section” of General Motors, and to name Earl as its first director.
+The success of the LaSalle convinced General Motors president Alfred P. Sloan to create the “Art and Colour Section” of General Motors, and to name Earl as its first director.

-Prior to the establishment of the "Art and Color Section", American automobile manufacturers did not assign any great importance to the appearance of automobile bodies.
+Prior to the establishment of the "Art and Colour Section", American automobile manufacturers did not assign any great importance to the appearance of automobile bodies.
 Volume manufacturers built bodies designed by engineers, guided only by functionality and cost.
 Many luxury-car manufacturers, including GM, did not make bodies at all, opting instead to ship chassis assemblies to a coachbuilder of the buyer's choice.